pgRouting/workshop/docs/chapters/geoext_client.rst

 We want to allow the users to draw and move the start and final destination points.
-This is more or less the behavior of google maps and others: the user selects the points via a search box (address search) or by clicking the map, then it's possible to update the points positions by dragging markers.
+This is more or less the behavior of google maps and others: the user selects the points via a search box (address search) or by clicking the map.
+The system query the server and display the route on the map.
+The user can later move the start or final point and the route is updated.

 In this workshop, we will only implement the input via the map (draw points and drag-and-drop) but it's possible to implement the search box feature by using a